Use Card on File with Square Invoices

 Enter the card details, including the expiry date and CVV.
 Tap Next.

-Enter the customer's email address so you can send digital receipts for purchases.
+Confirm the customer’s email address so you can send digital receipts for purchases.
 Tap Next.

 Enter the Billing Code to authorise the card for future purchases.
 Tap Agree and Save Card.